LuisColome/core-functionality-plugin/README.md

 ## Description

-This plugin holds functionalities to improve your WordPress instalation and creates a custom post type for portfolio items.
-It creates a new interface to manage your portfolio posts separate from blog posts and web pages.<br>
+This plugin holds functionalities to improve your WordPress instalation and creates a custom post type for portfolio items.<br>
+It creates a two new interfaces to manage your portfolio posts and Team members separate from blog posts and web pages.<br>
-It also renames the WordPress dashboard **Posts** in to **Blog posts**.
+It also renames the WordPress dashboard **Posts** in to **Blog posts**.<br>
 This plugin was created to use mainly in small client sites based on the way I work and my personal needs as a WordPress developer.

 ## Requirements